 I live in the centre of Winchester with my husband, Gary, and our rescue cat, Martha.
 My main focus is my school role of course but, in my spare time, I support Gary as a Director of our independent cafe and events business.

 I was elected as a Parent Governor in Dec 2014 following my children starting at John Keble that October.
-Representing The Federation of Ampfield and John Keble Schools I am Vice Chair of the Full Governing Body and also Chair of the IPA Committee, with further links to both the English and maths curricula.
+Representing The Federation of Ampfield and John Keble Schools I am Vice Chair of the Full Governing Body.

 I graduated from Bournemouth University in 1993 and gained a Masters from George Washington University in 2000.
 Specialising in corporate travel, marketing, meetings and events I have over 20 years of corporate experience in global Procurement roles working for companies including IBM, Goldman Sachs and currently Bayer.

-My wife (Justine on the PTA) and I have two children still at John Keble, two cats that don’t attend school and a shared interest in travel, cooking and voluntary causes (which kind of sums up being a parent I guess).
+My wife (Justine on the PTA) and I have one child still at John Keble, two cats that don’t attend school and a shared interest in travel, cooking and voluntary causes (which kind of sums up being a parent I guess).